Home

 When offered for sale in 1997, it was suggested that it depicted Nero marrying Sporus.

-The wedding was held in Athens, Greece, probably in June AD67.
+The wedding was held in Athens, Greece, probably in June AD 67.
 Nero was on a year-long visit to Greece, where he tried (unsuccessfully) to become a renowned artist and actor.
-The wedding was not a quiet event, but a full imperial wedding with traditional ceremony, although very little information about what this actually entailed has survived.
-But we do know that Sporus was given a dowry, wore a bridal veil, and that there was a large wedding party afterwards - attended by Senators and members of noble families.
+The wedding was not a quiet event, but a full imperial wedding with traditional ceremony.
+Little information about what this involved has survived, but we do know that Sporus was given a dowry, wore a bridal veil, and that there was a large wedding party afterwards - attended by Senators and members of noble families.
 Cassius Dio says:

 "All the Greeks held a celebration in honour of their marriage, uttering all the customary good wishes, even to the extent of praying that legitimate children might be born to them.”